Row, row, row that boat gently down the stream….Do you remember that nursery rhyme? In this post, we are going to make paper boats that float!

 Laminating pouches.

-Coloured papers.(your choice)
+Coloured papers. (your choice)

 Snack wrappers/ newspaper.

-Black felt tip pens.
+Black felt-tip pens.

 Scissors/Ruler.

-Glue stick/selotape.
+Glue stick/sellotape.

 I would have preferred a larger sail, so I found a way to do this!

-You can have it either all white or you can glue on bits of the wrappers, to make it more funky.
+You can have it either all white, or you can glue on bits of the wrappers to make it more funky.

 To stop the larger sail from popping off, you can glue it into place.